-Positive media portrayals of obese individuals reduce weight stigmaFebruary 21st, 2012 in Health /
+Positive media portrayals of obese individuals reduce weight stigmaFebruary 21st, 2012 By Andrea Wilson in Health /

 (Medical Xpress) -- Presenting obese individuals in a positive, non-stereotypical manner in the media could help reduce weight-biased attitudes held by the public, finds a study from the Rudd Center for Food Policy & Obesity at Yale.
 The study, published online in Health Psychology, investigates the impact on public attitudes and preferences of both stigmatizing and positive portrayals of obese individuals in the media.

 Researchers conducted two online experiments in which participants viewed either a stigmatizing or non-stigmatizing photograph of an obese individual.
 Participants were then asked a series of questions concerning the model featured in the image and their general attitudes toward obese persons.